 Once the Sheriff or police serve you with PFA papers, your initial thought process is, how do I choose from the many PFA lawyers near me?
-You will need an aggressive PFA attorney who will protect your rights, including your child custody rights.
+First, you will need an aggressive PFA attorney to protect your rights, including your child custody rights.

 In addition, my PFA Defense practice covers Montgomery County, Chester County, Delaware County, and the nearby Pennsylvania counties.
 Contact me at (215) 752-5282 for a free initial PFA consultation, or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.